Applications for the 2018-2019 WE Immersion will be open soon! Subscribe to our newsletter or contact firstname.lastname@example.org to be notified.

 Note: The Beyond Boundaries track can be taken as a stand-alone year, or can lead to continued learning in Year 2: Fire Tenders and Year 3: Bridge Builders.

-WHEN: The program is comprised of 14 multi-day in-person sessions, 7 group calls, and 6 Personal Mentoring Sessions from Sept 2017 – May 2018.
-Click here for a detailed look at the calendar.
-NOTE: the Personal Mentoring Sessions are not listed on the calendar as they are set up individually upon acceptance
+WHEN: The program is comprised of 14 multi-day in-person sessions, 7 group calls, and 6 Personal Mentoring Sessions from Sept 2018 – May 2019.
+Click here for a detailed look at the 2017-18 calendar.
+NOTE: The 2018-19 calendar is coming soon.
+The 2017-18 calendar will give you a general sense of the program flow and timing

 WHERE: Sonoma County, CA